qpwoeirut/2048-solver/notes.md

 * increase depth if # of distinct tiles is high
 * write a strict full wall builder heuristic which penalizes inversions
 * tiebreak wall builder with score or merge
+* write a tester for difficult board positions to tune heuristics